-In 5 PRO Tips for Good Grades, we discussed several ways you can take charge and get As in college.
-The fifth pro
+In Five Pro Tips for Good Grades, we discussed several ways you can take charge and get A's in college.
+The fifth

-tip, in particular, bears the advice of utilizing the university's resources.
-Here
+pro tip, in particular, bears the advice of utilizing the university's resources.

 These centers are open for all, no matter if you are a freshman, sophomore, junior,